leandro-yamaniha/java-hexagonal/README.md

 # Restaurant Management System

-A comprehensive restaurant management system built with **hexagonal architecture** (ports and adapters pattern), supporting both Quarkus and Spring Boot frameworks with complete framework independence in core modules.
+A comprehensive restaurant management system built with **hexagonal architecture** (ports and adapters pattern), supporting **three frameworks** (Spring Boot, Quarkus, and Micronaut) with complete framework independence in core modules.

 > 📋 **Quick Start**: See [EXECUTIVE_SUMMARY.md](./EXECUTIVE_SUMMARY.md) for a complete overview of the project.